 #7 - Extra Parts

-Depending on what kind of riding style you embrace, you may break more parts than most, so invest where you see fit.
-Some of the most common parts that fail are radius rods, axle, tie rod, zip ties, tire plugs, belt, tow strap(s), fluids, and air compressor.
-Some of the parts you may not have remembered are: extra bolts for your beadlock wheel hardware, utv valve stems, and maybe a few extra lug nuts.
+Your riding style might mean you break more parts than others, so bring spares as needed.
+Common parts that fail include radius rods, axles, tie rods, zip ties, tire plugs, belts, tow straps, fluids, and an air compressor.
+Don’t forget extra bolts for beadlock wheels, UTV valve stems, and a few spare lug nuts.

 #6 - Tools